duckdb/duckdb-web/docs/sql/data_types/struct.md

 `STRUCT`s are typically used to nest multiple columns into a single column, and the nested column can be of any type, including other `STRUCT`s and `LIST`s.

-`STRUCT`s are similar to Postgres's `ROW` type.
+`STRUCT`s are similar to PostgreSQL's `ROW` type.
 The key difference is that DuckDB `STRUCT`s require the same keys in each row of a `STRUCT` column.
 This allows DuckDB to provide significantly improved performance by fully utilizing its vectorized execution engine, and also enforces type consistency for improved correctness.
 DuckDB includes a `row` function as a special way to produce a struct, but does not have a `ROW` data type.
 See an example below and the [nested functions docs](../functions/nested#struct-functions) for details.

 See the [data types overview](../../sql/data_types/overview) for a comparison between nested data types.